Pathophysiology of Agitation in AD

 Neuropeptide Y. Neuropeptide Y (NPY), a neurotransmitter believed to play a role in anxiety, reduces noradrenergic activity.
 Therefore, low NPY could enhance the noradrenergic contribution to agitation.5

-Neuroinflammation in the medial temporal region and its neighboring area is also associated with the development of agitation symptoms in AD patients.6
+Neuroinflammation in the medial temporal region and its neighboring area is also associated with the development of agitation symptoms in patients with AD.6

 Defining agitation in Alzheimer’s disease